 Instead of a béchamel sauce, the Lasagna Napoletana has a ricotta/tomato sauce mixture to give it – together with the mozzarella, parmesan and the regular tomato sauce – rich, creamy, gooey layers.
-Really nice and so much better than just adding ricotta!
+Excellent and so much better than just adding a layer of ricotta!

-As the recipe called for smoked mozzarella, which is really hard to find in the Netherlands, I had a go myself with my Smoking Gun.
-Smoking the mozzarella turned out really easy (pat the mozzarella dry with a paper towel, put them in a re-sealable container, add the smoke, close the lid and wait at least 5 minutes) and it gave the store bought Galbani mozzarella some punch.
-To my surprise you could actually taste the smokiness in the lasagna.
+As the recipe called for smoked mozzarella, which is hard to find in the Netherlands, I had a go myself with my Smoking Gun.
+Smoking mozzarella turned out super easy (pat the mozzarella ball dry with a paper towel, put them in a sealable container, add the smoke, close the lid and wait at least 5 minutes) and it gave the store bought Galbani mozzarella some punch.
+To my surprise, you could taste the smokiness in the lasagna.
 Wondering if you can substitute the smoked mozzarella with scamorza affumicata…

-A bit of let down was the consistency of the meatballs after they were incorporated in the lasagna: they lost all crispiness, but still tasted nice anyway.
+A bit of let down was the consistency of the meatballs after incorporation in the lasagna: they lost all crispiness, but still tasted nice anyway.

 The indicated overall time of 5 hours was a bit short.
-It includes in total 4 1/2 hours oven time to prepare the spare ribs / sausage / tomato / sauce (3 1/2 hours) and cook the lasagna (50 + 10 mins resting), so it gives you some time to do some prep work in between.
+It includes in total 4½ hours oven time to prepare the spare ribs/sausage/tomato/sauce (3½ hours) and cook the lasagna (50 + 10 mins resting), so it does give you some time to do some prep work in between.
 However, as it took me about 1 hour to prepare and fry all the meatballs, before being able to start building the lasagna, so in total this recipe will keep you busy for at least 6 hours.

 Verdict: 9/10; Definitely will make it again, with some added veggies or side salad…